ctechfilmuniversity/lecture_procedural_generation_and_simulation/assignments/schaeuble/10/pgs_final_project_schaeuble.md

 I think a solution to address each sphere on its own with its relative starting position relative to theta is to give the sphere an id on creation and to parametrically map that id to a starting point of theta.
 Could even give it the id of `id_theta` within the while loop.
 More than likely this could also be solved with filling each xyz coordinate into an array upon drawing each sphere, and then using that array within a for loop to define keyframes.
 This would take me more time than I would like and would only allow me to replicate the Houdini rose curve tutorial and not really "make it my own".
-So I will put the remainding time into exploring more creative design approaches working with what I have functioning right now.
+So I will put the remaining time into exploring more creative design approaches working with what I have functioning right now.

 ### Creative Direction